The difficult first act.

 The XJ-S’ first five years were undoubtedly troubled.
-Launched into a post oil-shock world, where 12 mpg would butter increasingly fewer people’s parsnips, while at the same time presenting a visual envelope which substituted the E-Type’s easily assimilated aesthetics for something more complex and visually dissonant, the Seventies Jaguar flagship would prove a cerebral, rather than emotional choice.
+Launched into a post oil-shock world, where 12 mpg would butter increasingly fewer people’s parsnips, while presenting a visual envelope which substituted the E-Type’s easily assimilated aesthetics for something more complex and dissonant, the Seventies Jaguar flagship would prove a cerebral, rather than a visceral choice.
 Also a far more expensive one, with an asking price more than double that of the last of line E-Types – but in mitigation, it was a far more sophisticated, more capable machine.

 1977 would be a year of contrasts.
-Amid the lurid flagwaving of the Queen’s silver jubilee, Britain’s parents looked on in mute horror as the punks on the street corners turned out to be their own little darlings.
-Cultures were fracturing, as was Britain’s assured place in the world.
+Amid the flag waving of the Queen’s Silver Jubilee, Britain’s parents looked on in mute horror as the punks on the street corners turned out to be their own little darlings.
+Cultures were fracturing.
 1977 would also mark the point when BL’s volume car division would become a terminal-case – not that this was immediately apparent to newly appointed British Leyland CEO, (Sir) Michael Edwardes.
-With the discredited Ryder report cast into the waste paper basket, Edwardes set to the task of mopping up what of the mould-ridden BL Cars that could be salvaged.
+With the discredited Ryder report now cast into the waste paper basket, Edwardes set to the task of mopping up what of the mould-ridden BL Cars that could be salvaged.
 Jaguar?
 Well down his to-do list.

-As the levels of ambivalence towards the XJ-S’ appearance grew, opposition voices became more strident; critics now openly stating that Jaguar had abandoned its stylistic heritage, as epitomised by the E and D-Type models.
-While at the time engaged in speculative design work for Jaguar’s troubled saloon programme, a number of Italian design houses turned their attention to the XJ-S. Carrozzeria Bertone were first to show their hand in 1977 with the dramatic Ascot concept.
-Pininfarina showed their proposal a year later.
-Cambiano’s XJ-Spider garnered a lot more column inches, not to mention the attention of those few people at Browns Lane who actually mattered, and while neither concept elicited a commission, the Pininfarina design at least initiated an internal dialogue, which would lead to other things in the fullness of time.
+Carrozzeria Bertone were first to show their hand in 1977 with the dramatic Ascot concept, Pininfarina showing their proposal a year later.
+Cambiano’s XJ-Spider garnered a lot more column inches, not to mention the attention of those few people at Browns Lane who mattered, and while neither concept elicited a commission, the Pininfarina design at least initiated an internal dialogue, which would lead to other things in the fullness of time.

-With British Leyland now focussed entirely upon the survival of the volume car division, and Jaguar’s energies (and meagre resources) channelled towards its crucial saloon range, there was little or no funding forthcoming for more meaningful changes to the XJ-S, nor indeed much enthusiasm for a model which was not only viewed as a dinosaur, but the product of a subsidiary in virtually open revolt.
-Alongside the urgent manufacturing crisis facing the newly launched Series III XJ saloons, the low-volume XJ-S was becoming something of an afterthought.
+With British Leyland by this stage focussed entirely upon the survival of the volume car division, and Jaguar’s energies (and meagre resources) channelled towards its crucial saloon range, there was little or no funding forthcoming for more meaningful changes to XJ-S, nor indeed much enthusiasm for a model which was not only viewed as a dinosaur, but the product of a subsidiary in virtually open revolt.
+Alongside the urgent manufacturing crisis facing the 1979 Series III XJ saloons, the stuttering XJ-S had become something of an afterthought.

 But not entirely.
-The Jaguar V12 engine had originally been designed to run with high compression/ expansion ratios in the region of 10:1.
-However, US market emissions mandates, not to mention the cancellation of the original AE Brico fuel injection system saw engineers forced to reduce the compression ratio (and revise the combustion chamber design) to facilitate the much-delayed V12’s commercial introduction in 1971.
+The Jaguar V12 engine had originally been designed to run with a high (10:1) compression ratio.
+However, US market emissions mandates, not to mention the cancellation of the original AE Brico fuel injection system saw engineers forced to reduce this (and revise the combustion chamber design) to facilitate the much-delayed V12’s commercial introduction in 1971.

-The advent however of the jointly-developed Lucas digital fuel injection in the spring of 1980 however remedied this handicap, restoring the 10:1 compression ratio, while boosting the power output of the V12 to an official 296 bhp, producing what many consider the most free-running and mechanically refined version of the factory V12 unit.
-Lamentably, few were built, primarily because by the Spring of 1980, production of the XJ-S had all but ceased.
+The advent however of the jointly-developed Lucas digital fuel injection in the spring of 1980 however remedied this handicap, restoring the 10:1 compression ratio, while boosting the power output of the V12 to an official 296 bhp, producing what many consider the most free-running and mechanically refined version of the factory V12 unit built by the factory.
+Lamentably, few were built, primarily because by the Spring of 1980, production of XJ-S had all but ceased.

 Nevertheless, Jaguar’s engineering nerve centre remained undeterred, continuing to quietly develop the car.
-Newly appointed Managing Director, John Egan also took the model’s case on board – the Lancastrian soon grasping the importance of Jaguar continuing to have more than one model line to offer – ensuring the XJ-S’ case was argued forcibly at the highest level.
+Newly appointed Managing Director, John Egan also took the model’s case on board – the wily Lancastrian quickly grasping the importance of having more than one model line to offer, thus ensuring the XJ-S’ case was argued forcibly at the highest level.
 Survival would come.
 Not just on a hairsbreadth, but as it would turn out, on a veritable shoestring.

 Harry Mundy’s personal XJ12 was fitted with a five speed manual mated to a 6.4 litre experimental V12 engine.
 It was apparently a particularly well judged combination.

 The Jaguar four-speed manual was not a particularly pleasant device as fitted to the XJ-S – the change being rather slow and baulky and the clutch heavy.
-However, such was the V12’s uncanny flexibility, it hardly mattered, it being possible to pull away from standstill in top without fuss.
-But the take-up of the automatic told its own story, suggesting that Jaguar might have been better off developing one of their own rather than a manual, for it appears that few outside of the UK motor press really wanted a manual XJ-S.
+However, such was the V12’s uncanny flexibility, it hardly mattered, being possible to pull away from standstill in fourth gear without fuss.
+But the take-up of the automatic told its own story, suggesting that Jaguar might have been better off developing one of their own rather than a manual, for it appears that few outside of the UK motor press actually wanted a manual transmission XJ-S.

-According to Jim Randle, the success of the solid state injection system in the XJ-S convinced him of the value of digitalisation, applying it wholesale to XJ40, then in the first stages of programme development – as recounted to this author.
+According to Jim Randle, the success of the solid state injection system in the XJ-S convinced him of the value of digitalisation, applying it wholesale to XJ40, then in the first stages of programme development – as recounted to this author in June 2016.

 It’s believed that these last of the pre-‘HE’ V12 engines were the sweetest-running of the lot.